YBronst/CloverBuildScripts/README.md

 # Clover bootloader build instructions

 # To build the Clover bootloader from source, you can use either any any of my **updated `buildme` scripts**
-- buildme - classic
+- slice-buildme - original
-- cduldme - clean
+- cduldme - clean version
-- tbuldme - backup
+- pbuildme - version with built-in patches - raw
 - xbuildme - vintage
 - Clover Builder Clean - Download Clover source code and patch them and download release version buildme